-Jeffrey Rubin is a nominee for Director of the Company.
+Jeffrey Rubin has been a Director since November 1998.
 Mr. Rubin is Principal and Managing Director of The Whitestone Group, an asset management and investment banking firm he formed in January 1998.
 From 1994 to 1997, Mr. Rubin was founder and a director of the Fastcast Corporation, a company specializing in optical technologies.
 From 1989 to 1994, Mr. Rubin was a Vice President of American European Corporation, an import/export company.
 Mr. Rubin received a Bachelor of Arts degree in 1989 from the University of Michigan.